 The Early Years

-Altemueller Jewelry opened in 1902 by Henry Altemueller, Cyril Noelke's uncle by marriage.
+Altemueller Jewelry opened in 1902 by Henry Altemueller, Mark and Carl Noelke's great uncle by marriage.
 The original store was located in a building on Second Street in Downtown Washington, MO, and was mainly a music and gift shop.
-Around 1915, Henry Noelke, Cyril's father, and his brother, John, bought the business from Altemueller.
+Around 1915, Henry Noelke, Mark and Carl's grandfather, and his brother, John, bought the business from Altemueller.
 They relocated the store to a building on Elm Street.
 It was around this time that Altemueller's became primarily a jewelry store, though miscellaneous items like small appliances and gift pieces were still a large part of the inventory.

 Five of Henry Noelke's sons--Teddy, Harry, Leonard, Cyril, and Alfred--all owned part of the business at one time or another.
-Cyril Noelke is the only son still involved.
-He started working at the store in the early '40s when he was 16 and is now in 60+ years with the company.
+Cyril Noelke, Mark and Carl’s father, was the last of the five sons involved.
+He started working at the store in the early '40s when he was 16 and worked 60+ years with the company.
 Cyril learned the basics of watch repair by observing his brother Ted on the job.
 After two years in the service, Cyril took advantage of the G.I Bill and went to school to study watch and jewelry repair and to learn the art of hand engraving.
-Although now in his 90s, Cyril has yet to retire.
-He still goes to the jewelry store around 9:30am every day and works on jewelry repair, wrapping up the day around 8:00 pm.

 The Business Grows